-I study the ordinary people and experiences that shape our lives: the everyday structures that we drive past on our way to the monument; the unfamiliar music that confronts us as we turn the radio dial toward our station; the forgotten person whose letters we discover in our search for the politician or the celebrity.
+I study the ordinary people and experiences that shape our lives: the everyday structures passed on our way to the monument; the unfamiliar music heard as we turn the radio dial toward our station; the forgotten person's letters discovered in our search for the celebrity.

 I look forward to working with students who are interested in cities, landscape, material culture, music, public history, writing and editing, and the vexed question of just what is a Hoosier.